 “Brenda, sorry I missed your earlier comment.
 What did you mean by the consequences of online behavior?”

 Goal 3.
-Make an effort to ensure that members are fully understanding the information and ideas shared in team discussion
+Make an effort to ensure that members fully understand the information and ideas shared in team discussion

 Objective 3.1: Ensure that people are accurately conceptualizing each other’s contributions.